munificent/craftinginterpreters/book/optimization.md

 </aside>

 There are many profilers out there for various operating systems and languages.
-On whatever platform you program, it is worth getting familiar with a decent profiler.
+On whatever platform you program, it's worth getting familiar with a decent profiler.
 You don't need to be a master.
 I have learned things within minutes of throwing a program at a profiler that would have taken me *days* to discover on my own through trial and error.
 Profilers are wonderful, magical tools.